scala-js/scala-js-website/doc/tutorial.md

 Where `[message]` is the string originally passed to `appendPar`.

+If you try to reload your webpage now, it will not work (typically a `TypeError` would be reported in the console).
+The problem is that we haven't included the jQuery library itself, which is a plain JavaScript library.

 ### Adding JavaScript libraries

-You can now try and reload your webpage.
-You will observe that - although it seems we have done everything right - you don't see a "Hello World" message.
-Some browsers might give you a `TypeError`.
-The problem is that we haven't included the jQuery library itself, which is a plain JavaScript library.

-An option is to include `jquery.js` from an external source, such as [jsDelivr](http://www.jsdelivr.com/)
+An option is to include `jquery.js` from an external source, such as [jsDelivr](http://www.jsdelivr.com/).

 {% highlight html %}
 <script type="text/javascript" src="http://cdn.jsdelivr.net/jquery/2.1.1/jquery.js"></script>